KARKAVELRAJA/UPPER-CONFIDENCE-BOUND/README.md

 - UPPER CONFIDENCE BOUND (UCB) is a deterministic algorithm for Reinforcement Learning that focuses on exploration and exploitation based on a confidence boundary that the algorithm assigns to each machine on each round of exploration
 - In this project, at first the dataset is loaded and pre-processing steps are carried out
-- Then, by using UPPER CONFIDENCE BOUND, the pre-processed data are trained
+- Then, by using UPPER CONFIDENCE BOUND concept, the pre-processed data are trained
 - Finally, the output is visualized

 -----